 Rjukanbanen consists of a train and railway ferries MF Storegut and DF Ammonia

-Established to transport artificial fertilizer from Rjukan to Notodden and "to the world market"
+Established to transport raw materials to Rjukan, and fertilizer from Rjukan and Notodden "to the world market"

 Norway’s most complex industrial heritage monument

 Welcome to the Rjukan Line

 The Rjukan Line opened in 1909 after a two-year construction period.
 It was established to transport artificial fertilizer and raw materials for Hydro as well as to provide other goods and passenger transport.
 In 1911 the line was the first standard-gauge railway in Norway to be electrified.
 Sam Eyde’s system of electrically operated railway in Telemark would later set the standard for electrification in Europe.

-This historical railway transported goods across Lake Tinn (Tinnsjøen) from Tinnoset before continuing on land from Mæl to Rjukan, with a side track serving the Vemork Power Plant.
+This historical railway transported goods across from Rjukan docks at Notodden, over Lake Tinn (Tinnsjøen) from Tinnoset before continuing on land from Mæl to Rjukan, with a side track serving the Vemork Power Plant.

 Museum railway and Wessel

-The industrial transport network was closed down in 1991, but the Rjukan Line has found a new lease of life as a museum railway.
+The industrial transport line was closed down in 1991, but the Rjukan Line has found a new lease of life as a museum railway.